Work From Home Tips For Enhancing Health & Productivity

 A bowl of dry cereal.
 A bag of chips.
 A packet of cookies.
 Moong sprouts with shredded vegetables and yogurt.
 The first 3 foods?
 Well, that’s what most people who work from home eat on any given day!
 The last one?
 A fitness enthusiast is throwing together to get his/her protein-fix for the day!
 But, we can get there too!
 It really is a cinch!

 Those who work from home, struggle with eating right.
 Their constant excuses and grumblings are – I have deadlines, I can't take a break to cook up a meal, I did not plan ahead, and the list goes on!
 Come lunch hour, and they hover helplessly about the kitchen rummaging for quick fixes.
 The downside of working from home is that you tend to turn to comfort foods and indulgences.
 Gorging on pizza, cola and coffee may feel good for a while, but eventually leads to weight gain, inadequate sleep, irritability and depression.

 Eating healthily is vital for physical and mental health and well-rounded well-being.
-You don't have to follow a strict diet regime, just avoid processed and junk foods, steer clear of excess caffeine and avoid indulgences to stay healthy as you work from home.
+You don't have to follow a strict diet regime, just avoid processed and junk foods, steer clear of excess caffeine and avoid indulgences to stay healthy as part of your work from home tips.

 Stay productive: 5 ways to fight the Work-From-Home inertia

 1.Chart out your mealtimes: Like you schedule your work for the day; also establish in advance meal schedule.
 It is advantageous and helpful to menu plan.
 Do not skip meals, don’t reach out for junk and don’t be grazing mindlessly all day.
 Eating right helps you stay alert and productive, both of which are crucial while working from home.
 It will also ensure that you are not a hangry mess by evening!